 15 ideas to live Gijón to the fullest

-1. Start the day with the right foot
+1. Start the day on the right foot

 And in the right spot.
 Admiring the sunrise from San Lorenzo beach or any other worthy spot in the city.
 Some suggestions include Cerro de Santa Catalina – where Chillida’s artwork is, Poniente beach, El Rinconín or the bridge over Piles river.